pyfsi/coconut/coupling_components/solver_wrappers/kratos_structure/kratos_structure.md

 ````
 pip install KratosMultiphysics KratosStructuralMechanicsApplication KratosLinearSolversApplication
 ````
-Note: The linear solvers in `KratosLinearSolversApplication` is sometimes used by the `StructuralMechanicsApplication`, therefore it is installed along with it.
+Note, the linear solvers in `KratosLinearSolversApplication` is sometimes used by the `StructuralMechanicsApplication`, therefore it is installed along with it.

 To install all the available applications in Kratos, use the following command:
 ````